LCM-8: Replacement

 The U.S. Army plans to replace the LCM-8 with the Maneuver Support Vessel (Light) (MSV(L)).
 Two dozen boats are planned that will be larger and faster, with a longer range and twice the capacity over Mike Boats.
 The MSV(L) will be roughly 100 ft long, with a draft of less than four feet, a speed of 18 knots and the capacity to carry either an M1 Abrams tank, two Strykers with add-on armor, or four Joint Light Tactical Vehicles.
 It also may be used in defended waters, being fitted with a subsurface surveillance device, protection from small arms fire, two Common Remotely Operated Weapon Stations, and mitigated detection through reduction of thermal and acoustic signature.
 Testing of the new vessel is to take place until 2019.
-In September 2017, Vigor Shipyards was awarded a nearly $1 billion contract for the MSV(L), which is planned for completion in 2027.
+In September 2017, Vigor Industrial was awarded a nearly $1 billion contract for the MSV(L), which is planned for completion in 2027.